numerique-gouv/people/README.md

 # People

-People is an application to handle users and teams.
+People is an application to handle users and teams, and distribute permissions accross [La Suite](https://lasuite.numerique.gouv.fr/).

-As of today, this project is **not yet ready for production**.
-Expect breaking changes.
+It is built on top of [Django Rest Framework](https://www.django-rest-framework.org/).

-People is built on top of [Django Rest Framework](https://www.django-rest-framework.org/).
+All interoperabilities will be described in `docs/interoperability`.

 ## Getting started